 I wish there was an easy answer to this common question, but there isn’t.
 That’s because, unlike Medigap plan benefits, premiums are not regulated or standardized.
 Medigap insurance companies set their own rates and the method they use to determine rate increases.

 What this means is that, once you’ve decided on the level of coverage you need, you can go rate shopping.
-However, you’ll want to take a quick look behind a carrier’s rates.
+However, you’ll want to take a quick look at a carrier’s rates.
 Look at their rate increase history and their financial rating, too.

 To do this ask your agent to provide rate increate history and A.M.
 Best or Standard and Poor’s rating scores with your quotes.
 If you don’t already have an agent, call 1-855-266-4865.
 A licensed HealthPlanOne agent will be happy to assist you.